warriorstar-orion/Paradise/docs/contributing/reviewer.md

 ### The Art of Code

 > ...
 I like it because I could make the computer do what I wanted and every
-> time I did that, I got this little thrill and this rush and throughout [my
+> time I did that, I got this little thrill and this rush and throughout *my
-> entire career] That thrill for me has never gone away [[The Art of Code - Dylan Beattie](https://www.youtube.com/watch?v=6avJHaC3C2U)]
+> entire career*.
+That thrill for me has never gone away [[The Art of Code - Dylan Beattie](https://www.youtube.com/watch?v=6avJHaC3C2U)]

 This segment might be a bit corny but I figured it would be important to include because I felt like it was an important aspect of reviewing that I've always had